Belili

-Belili was a Mesopotamian goddess.
+Belili (𒀭𒁁𒇷𒇷, ^{d}be-li-li), was a Mesopotamian goddess.
 This name refers both to a sister of Dumuzi known from some of the texts pertaining to his death, and to a primordial deity paired with Alala and listed in enumerations of ancestors of Anu.
 There is no consensus among researchers if they should be considered one and the same.

 Name

 Belili's name has no plausible etymology in Sumerian or any Semitic language, and based on its structure it has been compared to other divine names whose origin also remains a mystery, such as Alala, Aruru, Bunene and Zababa.
 Belili is also attested as an ordinary given name, one of the so-called banana names known from both Mesopotamia and Elam.
 Names with this structure are particularly common in the earliest Akkadian documents from Gasur (later known as Nuzi).
 It has been proposed that such names, both divine and ordinary, originate in a substrate language (so-called "proto-Euphratic"), but this conclusion is not universally accepted, and Gonzalo Rubio points out that they might simply represent a naming pattern among speakers of Akkadian.
 Manfred Krebernik suggests that they were a type of hypocorism (pet name).

 The proposal that the theonym Belili was a contracted or corrupted form of the epithet Belet-ili is regarded as baseless today.